FranciscoCerezo/DAND-P6-identity-fraud-from-enron-email/final project.md

 ![alt text](performance.png "Results")

-Based on this results I selected the decision tree classifier which maximices Prcision,Recall and F1 and F2 and had a similar accuracy than the rest.
+Based on these results I selected the decision tree classifier which maximizes Precision, Recall and F1 and F2 score and had a similar accuracy than the rest.

 ### Question 4:
 ___What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
 What parameters did you tune?
 (Some algorithms do not have parameters that you need to tune -- if this is the case for the one you picked, identify and briefly explain how you would have done it for the model that was not your final choice or a different model that does utilize parameter tuning, e.g. a decision tree classifier).  [relevant rubric items: “discuss parameter tuning”, “tune the algorithm”]___

-The most of the clasifier owns a set of parameter tha can be modified to improve the results over our dataset.
-The Default values for the classifier are not always the ones with the better performance, so you need to try different paramaters configuration in order to find the best combination.
+Most of the classifier owns a set of parameters that can be modified to improve the results over our dataset.
+The Default values for the classifier are not always the ones with the better performance, so you need to try different parameters configuration to find the best combination.

 I used "GridSearchCV" to try several parameters within my Decision tree classifier:

 ```python